An email marketing strategy is a high-level plan in which digital marketers include tactics to boost the efficiency of their email campaigns.

 There is one main condition to get started: businesses must have a certain number of electronic addresses.
 If they collected at least 1,000 emails, then it makes sense to consider an email marketing strategy to leverage them.

 Marketers must target their lead by audience segmentation.
-Once they launch their campaigns, they should always measure & adjust the performance of each group.
+Once they launch their campaigns, they should always measure and adjust the performance of each group.

 As a last piece of advice: make sure to combine your email campaigns with other channels, like social media.
-Emails work better when having some extra support.
+Emails work better when you have some extra support.